“This is beautiful”: Poor hawker moves to Canada to study thanks to businessman

 - This kind gesture was amplified by Ghanaian blogger E.ntamoty on Instagram, where netizens expressed admiration for the businessman

-The fortunes of a young man who reportedly hawked sachets and bottled water significantly improved when his fate aligned with AmG businessman Adamss.
+The fortunes of a young man who reportedly hawked sachet and bottled water significantly improved when his fate aligned with AmG businessman Adamss.

 According to Ghanaian blogger Amoaning Samuel, better known as E.ntamoty, Adamss flew the young man to Canada to pursue further studies.